sanwill/kubernetes-on-virtualbox/README.md

 ## Preparation
 * Install VirtualBOx on PC/Mac
 * Create host-only network on VirtualBox, for example: **vboxnet0** use IPv4 network address 192.168.70.0 (GW address: 192.168.70.1) and subnet 24 (Netmask: 255.255.255.0)
 * Create **3 VMs** with 2 vCPU, 4096GB RAM each (for lower spec system, you can cut the spec to half), 100GB storage.
-This VM will be named as:
+These VMs will be named as:
   * master-node
   * worker01-node
   * worker02-node.
 * Attach 2 network interfaces on every VM:
-  * NIC #1 usses bridge adapter, will be used for external connectivity
+  * NIC #1 usses bridge adapter, will be used for external connectivity.
+In this instruction, it is assumed that the external network is using network adress: 192.168.0.0/24.
+Where master-node will have static IP 192.168.0.10, worker01 will use 192.168.0.11 and worker02 will use 192.168.0.12.
   * NIC #2 usses host-only  **vboxnet0**, will be used for internal connectivity
 * Attach the Ubuntu-server ISO to each VM